mango-gremlin/Teamprojekt-Diagnosis-System/README.md

 For diabetes, heart disease and lumpy skin we use a mixture of edit fields, drop-downs, checkboxes and spinners based on what would be the most intuitive for the user experience.
 The results will then be forwarded to the prediction app and presented there.
 It displays the diagnosis, which values can be considered unhealthy, and further information on what precautions to take.
 There is also a button to save these results and download them as a text file.

+# Research and Health Info
+The program also outputs information on which input values could be unhealthy and how to change that.
+The health information is saved in a csv table.
+This makes the prediction a bit more useful, since one can understand which input values led to the prediction in the first place, making it possible to selectively improve values that could have led to bad health.
+Additionally, to make it even easier to see what was unhealthy, the output also includes the input values as well as a list of which input values were classified as unhealthy.